USEFUL INFORMATION: SANTIAGO - CHILE

 Climate: A Mediterranean climate characterizes Central Chile, where Santiago lies, with pronounced seasonal differences: heavier rainfall in the cooler months from May to August, and sunshine the rest of the year.

-Underground railway: Santiago's subway inaugurated in 1975 is one of the most pleasant mass transit systems in the world.
-There are three lines in operation: line number 1, crossing the city from East to West.
-Lines 2 and 5 running North-South.
+Underground railway [METRO]: Santiago's subway inaugurated in 1975 is one of the most pleasant mass transit systems in the world.
+There are four lines in operation.

 Trains: No passenger trains exist to Northen Chile.
-All South-bound trains leave from Estación Central at Alameda avenue (gett off the subway at "Estacion Central" station, Line 1).
+All South-bound trains leave from Estación Central at Alameda avenue (gett off the subway at "Estacion Central" station, Line 1) and take to Temuco city only.

-Bus stations: Santiago has 3 main terminal stations: Alameda, San Borja, and Terrapuerto Los Heroes.
+Bus stations: Santiago has 4 main terminal stations:

 Toll highways: Today all highways to and from Santiago (for example, to Valparaiso) are high speed Toll Highways; even many highways connecting different sections of the main city are toll highways running at 80km/hr thus permitting, for instance, that the time to get from the international airport to Las Condes is about 25 minutes during non peak hours.